 JOY: Joy can be a gamechanger when trying to overcome trauma.
 It supports mental health and builds resilience.
 We cultivate joyful exploration and expression of the imagination through both personal and public art.

 DIGNITY: Young people, especially survivors of war, conflict, rape, and violence, who are emerging from trauma deserve full and kind consideration.
 We engage with dignity and respect to ensure that human dignity in our services always remains fully intact

 OPTIMISM: Our vision is to help young people shape their future despite the adversity of their current circumstances.
 To do so, we invest in helping them articulate their aspirations, and visions as a driver for creating their future and that of their communities.

-SOLIDARITY: We emphasize connection to others and the feeling of belonging to something larger through shared values, responsibilities and interests.
+BELONGING: Belonging translates into inclusion and generates confidence.
+We emphasize connection to others and the feeling of belonging to discover something larger through shared values, responsibilities, and interests.

 To mark World Mental Health Day, Culture Trip celebrates the work of five visual artists from Africa whose work creates awareness surrounding mental health issues on the continent.

 Learn more about us through our annual and project reports, and IRS tax filings.
 You can also find our brochures here.